Anita Bonds: Service

 Bonds introduced legislation to limit property taxes on senior citizens.
 Her bill exempted homeowners with a moderate income or lower who have lived in the District for 15 consecutive years.

 In 2017, Bonds attended the parade for the inauguration of Donald Trump.

 Bond won reelection in 2018 against a trio of challengers who were half her age.
 Most of her donors came from people and companies associated with DC's building industry.

 In December 2019, Bonds was criticized in the media for revealing the identity of a whistleblower during a public hearing.
 She claimed the outing was accidental, but some D.C. government employees suggested on background that they believed it was an intentional act of retaliation.

 In July 2020, Bonds opposed legislation that would have moved funds from the extension of the D.C.
 Streetcar to repair public housing.
 Earlier, Bonds made a statement saying she supported the budget change.

 In October 2020, Bonds complained after activists from the advocacy group Sunrise Movement demonstrated in front of her home, protesting that she was not more supportive of affordable housing and her endorsement of a developer for a vacant at-large position on the DC Council.
 Bonds equated her treatment to other African Americans who suffered at the hands of the Ku Klux Klan.

+In January 2026, Bonds was elected as chair pro tempore.